tingfong99/netflix-recommendation-system/README.md

 Recommendation System:
 1. Content Based on Genres
-2. BERT algorithm on Descriptions
+2. BERT algorithm on Descriptions and Genres

+Deploy using streamlit